-Provide special folder named MSDS sections in the hard disk.
+Provide a special folder named MSDS sections in the hard disk.
 So, your colleagues will easily recognize it.

 You have to define a periodic update on MSDS or SDS in your SOP.
-An update is also necessary when new hazard information and a new way in you manage it are available.
+An update is also necessary when new hazard information and a new way in which you manage it are available.